Canberra Space Centre features exhibits on the past, present and future of space exploration

 do move across roads without warning at any time of day - please drive carefully

-There is a playground for kids, and picnic areas to enjoy.
+There is a playground for kids, the Deep Space Café and picnic areas to enjoy.
 The Centre and Complex are set in the beautiful Tidbinbilla valley region.
 Make a day of it by also visiting the Tidbinbilla Nature Reserve, just a few kilometres down the road.

 Canberra Space Centre